SecretFox/DressingRoomTweaks/README.md

 # DressingRoomTweaks
-Allows dragging of dressing room left/right panels, position gets saved.
+Lets you move dressing room left/right panels, position gets saved.
 Panels must be dragged from the background(not title).

 **Keyboard control**
-First you have to click scrollbar on the left panel once, after that you can use;
+First you have to click scrollbar on the left panel, after that you can use:
 * Up/Down to scroll through clothes.
 * Left/Right to cycle through colours.
 * Enter to equip cloth.